guoye-zhang/Functions/README.md

 1. Compile specification to protobuf file and source code file 1
 1. Compile protobuf file to source code file 2
 1. Add both source code file 1 and 2 to your project

+## Demo
+Demos mentioned in the report can be found on the [releases page](https://github.com/cc941201/Functions/releases)